EUFAR/egads-gui/doc/source/description.rst

    :scale: 45 %
    :align: center

-All global attributes embedded in a NASA Ames or NetCDF files are loaded in this window.
+All global attributes embedded in a NASA Ames, NetCDF and Hdf5 files are loaded in this window.
 The user has the possibility to modify, create and delete them.
 As EGADS GUI follows the EUFAR Standards & Protocols recommendations, few global attributes are thus mandatory and displayed above others.
 They can be modified, but they can't be deleted.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The variable attributes window
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Accessible by clicking on the icon |variable attributes|, the user has to select first a variable from the ``Variables`` tab of the main window.
+Accessible by clicking on the icon |variable_metadata|, the user has to select first a variable from the ``Variables`` tab of the main window.

-.. |variable attributes| image:: images/icons/var_metadata_icon.png
-   :width: 130px
-   :height: 130px
-   :scale: 12 %

 .. image:: images/egads_gui_screencaptures/EGADS_GUI_010.png
    :width: 673px